google/calliope-paper-robot/hardware/ultra_sonic_hc-sr04/README.md

 The official supported Grove - Ultrasonic Ranger sensor works fine for most use cases, but unfortunately it's blocking the A1 port and is additional not easy to get in most regions.

-For this reason I looked for an easy and simple solution to connect the more common ultra sonic hc-sr04 sensor to the Calliope Mini over the other pins instead.
+For this reason I looked for an easy and simple solution to connect the more common ultrasonic hc-sr04 sensor to the Calliope Mini over the existing pins instead.

 ### Technical Background

-The ultra sonic sensor has 4 connection pins like:
+The ultrasonic sensor has 4 connection pins like:

 - **VCC** - Voltage 3.3V - 5.5V (recommended 5V with 10% tolerance)
-- **Trig** - Trigger the ultra sonic burst.
+- **Trig** - Trigger the ultrasonic burst.
 Set this pin to HIGH for 10µs, to trigger an ultrasonic burst (unique 8 pulse pattern).
-- **Echo** - Received ultra sonic pulse.
-This pin will be HIGH after sending out a ultra sonic pulse and will go LOW after receiving the ultra sonic burst echo.
+- **Echo** - Received ultrasonic pulse.
+This pin will be HIGH after sending out a ultrasonic pulse and will go LOW after receiving the ultrasonic burst echo.
 - **GND** - Ground

-In most cases the ultra sonic sensor will work with 3.3V and 5V, but far less accurate.
+In most cases the ultrasonic sensor will work with 3.3V, but far less accurate.
 If you need more accurate results within 3mm ranges you should make sure to provide 4.5V or exact 5.0V instead.

 #### How does is work ?

-By setting the **Trig pin** to **HIGH** for _10µs (microseconds)_ the ultra sonic sensor will send a ultrasonic burst with an unique 8 pulse pattern.
+By setting the **Trig pin** to **HIGH** for _10µs (microseconds)_ the ultrasonic sensor will send a ultrasonic burst with an unique 8 pulse pattern.

-This unique 8 pulse pattern makes sure that you can use several ultra sonic sensors at once and that the signals are not colliding with each other.
+This unique 8 pulse pattern makes sure that you can use several ultrasonic sensors at once and that the signals are not colliding with each other.

 If the sensor receiving the ultrasonic burst it will set the **Echo pin** to **LOW**.
 Otherwise the **Echo pin** will set to LOW after a _38ms timeout_ instead.

-By measuring the time between the sending out of the ultrasonic burst and the received echo, we could calculate the distance between the ultra sonic sensor and the reflecting object.
+By measuring the time between the sending out of the ultrasonic burst and the received echo, we could calculate the distance between the ultrasonic sensor and the reflecting object.

 ```math
 Distance = Speed * Time
 ```

-First need to use the travel speed of ultra sonic waves in air which is 343,2 m/second and converting it to centimeters per microseconds.
+First need to use the travel speed of ultrasonic waves in air which is 343,2 m/second and converting it to centimeters per microseconds.
 Because the signals travels forwards and backwards we need additional to use it two times with results in about ~58cm/µs.

 ```math